-The Executive Director serves on SCWWA's Board.
 The Authority's relationship with SCWWA is discussed at Note 10.
 The Authority has also entered into several support agreements with Dinwiddie County related to the Courthouse and Church Road systems.
-Payments received from the County pursuant to these agreements are included in Contributions from County on the Statements of Revenues, Expenses and Changes in Net Position.
+Payments received from the County pursuant to these agreements are included in Contributions from County on the Statement of Revenues, Expenses and Changes in Net Position.